cylondata/twister2/docs/examples/collectives/task/task_examples_programminguide.md

 ### Streaming AllReduce Example

-The source task is abstracted from the user in the examples, but in the BenchTaskWorker class, you can see the SourceStreamTask as the source task for all the streaming examples.
+The source task is abstracted from the user in the examples, but in the BenchTaskWorker class, you can see the SourceTask as the source task for all the streaming examples.

 ```java
  @Override